Neighbourhood Community Infrastructure Levy (NCIL) grant

 The Women and Girls Grant specifically targets the enhancement of sport and physical activity opportunities for women and girls in Wandsworth.

-The Women and Girls Revenue Grant funds programme delivery and engagement activities tailored to female participants, with a maximum award of £5,000 and up to 100% of project costs covered.
+The Women and Girls Revenue Grant funds programme delivery and engagement activities tailored to female participants.
+Applicants may receive up to 100% of project costs, with a maximum award of £5,000 per year.
+Funding may be awarded for multi-year projects, subject to approval.
+Projects must be delivered within Wandsworth.
 All applications must address at least one of eight identified barriers to participation: affordability, information, psychological barriers, representation, safety, secondary school girls, settings, and wellbeing.